opichon/ansible-docker-mysql/README.md

-# Ansible Role: Install MySQL and phpmyadmin as docker containers
+# opichon.docker-mysql

-An Ansible role to install MySQL and phpmyadmin as docker containers.
+An Ansible role to run a MySQL server as a docker container.

 See also [opichon.mysql-backup](https://galaxy.ansible.com/opichon/mysql-backup/)